cloudpilot-emu/cloudpilot-emu/web/embedded/doc/README.md

 Starting CloudpilotEmu with a ROM file will boot the device and go through the initial setup process (digitizer calibration, locale, etc.).

-If your goal in embedding the emulator is running a particular application, then you are better off preparing a pre-booted session in CloudpilotEmu and using that with the embedded emulator.
-Note that you don't have to include all possible application that you might want to run in the session --- you can install the relevant applications after initializing the emulator (see below.)
+If you are embedding the emulator to run a particular application, then you are better off preparing a pre-booted session in CloudpilotEmu and using that with the embedded emulator.
+Note that you don't have to include all possible application that you might want to run in the session --- you can install the relevant applications after initializing the emulator (see below).

 ## Installing and launching applications